deep-matter/REST_API_Django-TDD/README.md

       docker run --name=container_django_app -p 8000:8000 django_docker_image
     ```
   - Docker-compose :
-      * decription: we also used docker-compose to create Image and runnthe service as long as the app get complicated we will need to run multi-Services at once . in this stage **Docker-compose** is good tool use here simple docker-compose file configuration </br>
+      - decription: we also used docker-compose to create Image and runnthe service as long as the app get complicated we will need to run multi-Services at once . in this stage **Docker-compose** is good tool use here simple docker-compose file configuration:

     ```yaml